mlswg/mls-architecture/draft-ietf-mls-architecture.md

 necessary in order to minimize the chance that the "last resort" KeyPackage will be used.

-To provide post-compromise security for messages sent using the initial keying material, KeyPackages are intended to be rotated regularly, and expire using the `lifetime` field of the enclosed LeafNode, thereby ensuring old KeyPackages are not used to join a group.

 > **RECOMMENDATION:** Ensure that "last resort" KeyPackages don't get used by
 > provisioning enough standard KeyPackages.